 Ford Focus ST review

-The Ford Focus ST is the car that every hot hatch fan is waiting for.
+The Ford Focus ST is the car that promises to deliver high performane thrills to the man on the street.
 With a 247bhp 2.0-litre EcoBoost turbocharged petrol engine and sporty chassis, it matches the Renaultsport Megane 265 for power and beats the VW Golf GTI.
-It should also be much more economical than the five-cylinder car it replaces – and while the sound it makes isn't as distinctive as its predecessor's, it still sounds purposeful.
-No three-door version is available this time - Ford says not enough people bought the last one, so it's five-door only this time.
+It should also be much more economical than the five-cylinder car it replaces.
+And while the sound it makes isn't as distinctive as its predecessor's, it still sounds purposeful.
+No three-door version is available this time - Ford says not enough people bought the last one, so it's five-door only.
 One highlight of the Focus ST is its price - they start from around £22,000, which is a few thousand pounds less than its main rivals.

 Our choice: Focus ST-2

 The Ford Focus ST certainly looks the business, with a gaping mesh grille, centre exit rear exhaust, muscular bodykit comprising a front splitter and rear wing, plus 19-inch alloy wheels.
 With a wide range of bright colours, such as Tangerine Scream, it stands out more than a VW Golf GTI, despite being only available in five-door form.
-The ST adds Recaro sports seats for the front occupants, contrasting piping and carbon fibre trim, extra gauges, a special metal gearlever, sports steering wheel and metal pedals along with a host of ST badges.
+All versions of the GT get Recaro sports seats for the front occupants, contrasting piping and carbon fibre trim, extra gauges, a special metal gearlever, sports steering wheel and metal pedals along with a host of ST badges.
+The ST-2 adds half-leather trim for the seats, dual zone climate control and a heated windscreen.
+Trade up to the ST-3 and you benefit from desirable extras such as heated seats, full leather trim and bi-xenon headlamps.

-The Focus ST gets the most powerful incarnation yet of the company's 2.0-litre EcoBoost turbocharged four-cylinder engine.
+The Focus ST gets the most powerful version yet of the company's 2.0-litre EcoBoost turbocharged four-cylinder engine.
 It replaces the old 222bhp 2.5-litre five-cylinder unit and has more power with 247bhp, and is good for 0-62mph in 6.5 seconds.
-Ford has ensured that the new ST sounds as good as the old one with the use of a synthesiser to accentuate the best part's of the four-cylinder's engine note.
-With torque vectoring ensuring maximum traction and a new front-drive chassis, the Focus is one of the best handling cars in its class, while the firm but comfortable ride and quiet motorway manners make it a great all-rounder.
+Ford has ensured that the new ST sounds as good as the old one with the use of a clever sound symposer that delivers a purposeful, growling soundtrack when accelerating hard.
+All models get a slick six-speed manual gearbox, as there's no automatic option.
+With torque vectoring ensuring maximum traction and a new front-drive chassis, the Focus is one of the best handling cars in its class.
+The steering is reacts extremely quickly and is packed with feedback, while the car's line through a corner can be subtly adjusted by lifting off the throttle.
+Yet the Focus is also a remarkably relaxing long distance cruiser, thanks to its quiet cabin and hugely supportive Recaro seats.
+The only fly in the ointment is the firm low speed ride.

 With standard traction and stability control allied to torque vectoring and strong brakes, plus a five-star Euro NCAP crash test rating and lots of airbags, the Focus ST is a very safe car indeed.
+Better still, the optional Driver Assistance Pack adds city safety collision avoidence, blind spot monitoring and lane keep assist for less than £1,000.
 It's a bit too early to predict reliability, but the standard Focus is solidly built and a real step up in quality over the last car, so we expect a strong performance in this area.
+However, that didn't stop Ford putting in a below par performance in our 2013 Driver Power customer satisfaction survey, where it finished in a low 23rd out of 32.